 A specialist in material culture, visual culture, and design studies, Brody has written acclaimed books on a number of topics.
 From Visualizing American Empire: Orientalism and Imperialism in the Philippines to the co-edited volume Design Studies: A Reader, Brody’s writings and scholarship investigate the impact design has on people and cultures.

-Brody encourages students to take courses throughout the graduate programs in Parsons’ School of Art and Design History and Theory—which include the MA in Design Studies, the MA in Fashion Studies, and the MA in the History of Design and Curatorial Studies—so that these research areas can inform one another, helping students think about design in new ways.
+Brody encourages students to take courses in all the graduate programs in Parsons’ School of Art and Design History and Theory—which include the MA in Design Studies, the MA in Fashion Studies, and the MA in History of Design and Curatorial Studies—so that these research areas can inform one another, helping students think about design in new ways.

 What attracted Brody to Parsons and The New School?
 He cites the university’s openness to new ideas and its unrivaled location.
 “At The New School, I don’t have to be wedded to a particular focus.
 I can create new courses and pull together students from different disciplines.
-Also, the location allows for programs like the MA in the History of Design and Curatorial Studies, which is a partnership with Cooper Hewitt, Smithsonian Design Museum, that gives students access to some of the most important research libraries in the country.”
+Also, the location allows for programs, like the MA in History of Design and Curatorial Studies, which is a partnership with Cooper Hewitt, Smithsonian Design Museum, that give students access to some of the most important research libraries in the country.”